World music fest adds the actual taste of what people hear

 By Jan Harvey

-CHARLTON PARK England In their native Iran, Mahsa and Marjan Vahdat are best known for their soaring voices, flawless harmonies and dedication to the art of singing in the face of tough restrictions on public performances by women.
+CHARLTON PARK, England, July 29 In their native Iran, Mahsa and Marjan Vahdat are best known for their soaring voices, flawless harmonies and dedication to the art of singing in the face of tough restrictions on public performances by women.

 But on a Sunday morning last weekend in the Wiltshire region of southwestern England, Mahsa's chief preoccupation was the correct sourcing of dried plums.